 We joke a lot around here about being a disaster pet parent since in the end raising a pet is difficult and things can go awry very quickly.
-You may have bought the best pet food, have the cutest Instagram handle and be killing it on social media since your adorable is like no other.
+You may have bought the best pet food, have the cutest dog Instagram handle and be your dog’s Instagram account is killing it since your adorable is like no other.

 Using a crate (after they get used to it with proper training) helps to make your dog feel secure and confident in being alone.
 It calms them down even when you are around.
 With a crate, your dog can have its own space that is safe and comfortable.

 Added bonus, puppies can be kept out of trouble when home alone or even when you are home and distracted.
 The crate will be a nice reprieve for the puppy owner and the puppy.

 Among the other tips we have in our article What is Separation Anxiety and How to Have the Most Peaceful Pal.
 A benefit of crate training and one way to train your dog to reduce separation anxiety is through crate training.

 Simple Guide to Crate Training Your Dog

 Here are seven simple steps you can follow to crate train your dog easily and get them to be happy and comfortable: